Wasim-Zaman/multermate/readme.md

-# Multer Configurator
+# Multer Mate

-`multer-configurator` is a flexible and customizable npm package for configuring Multer, a Node.js middleware for handling `multipart/form-data` (file uploads).
+`multermate` is a flexible and customizable npm package for configuring Multer, a Node.js middleware for handling `multipart/form-data` (file uploads).
 This package allows you to easily configure Multer for various use cases, including storing files in different directories and specifying allowed file types.

 ## Features